ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 ~~~

 The purpose of `TaskConfig` is to define all parameters that are necessary for
-configuring an aggregator.
+configuring an Aggregator.
 It includes all the fields to be associated with a
 task.
-(See task configuration in {{?DAP=I-D.draft-ietf-ppm-dap-01}}.)
+(See task configuration in {{!DAP=I-D.draft-ietf-ppm-dap-01}}.)
 In
-addition to the aggregator endpoints, maximum batch lifetime, and task
+addition to the Aggregator endpoints, maximum batch lifetime, and task
-expriation, the structure includes an opaque `task_info` field that is specific
+expiration, the structure includes an opaque `task_info` field that is specific
 to a deployment.
 For example, this can be a string describing the purpose of
 this task.